 Following on nicely from the above, as a lack of sleep is a common cause of stress; an effective solution would be to get more sleep.
 This can be hard as stress often interrupts sleep, but you can work on creating a more relaxed atmosphere at night.
 Avoid drinking caffeine in the evening and consider taking a warm bath or even just reading a mentally unchallenging book to tire your eyes out.
 You may also want to look into getting an app such a sleep cycle which will help get your timings for sleep perfect.

 At the same time, you should ensure that you’re sleeping in a noise-free environment.
 It will increase your sleep timings.
 If you’re living in a place where there are possibilities of sound pollution during your sleep time or if you’re trying to have a sleep in the daytime, you can use sleeping headphones.
-Addition to many other benefits a pair of sleeping headphone can cancel the noise and ensure a better sleep.
+In addition to many other benefits a pair of sleeping headphones can cancel the noise and ensure better sleep.